Felina Katema has endured plenty of knocks throughout her young life in Malawi.

 With 51 per cent of the 15 million people in Malawi living below the poverty line, helping poor households build sustainable livelihoods and a better quality life is a top priority of Tearfund’s work in the country.

-Tearfund works in partnership with 11 Christian organisations and church development departments across Malawi, focusing in particular on disaster risk reduction, climate change adaptation, food security, children at risk, HIV, water and sanitation, as well as supporting children at risk and people living with HIV.
+Tearfund works in partnership with 11 Christian organisations and church development departments across Malawi, focusing on reducing people's exposure to disasters, helping them adapt to climate change, improving their access to food, water and sanitation, as well as supporting children at risk and people living with HIV.

-Our work began in 1998 through the Evangelical Association of Malawi, and through partners this work is reaching now more than a million people.
+Our work began in 1998, through the Evangelical Association of Malawi, and with partners it is now reaching more than a million people.